 Governor Roles & Responsibilities

-Whilst the headteacher and the senior leadership team have responsibility for the day to day running of the school, governing bodies have a strong focus on three key strategic functions:
+Whilst the Head Teacher and the Senior Leadership Team have responsibility for the day to day running of the school, governing boards have a strong focus on three key strategic functions:

 - Ensuring clarity of vision, ethos and strategic direction